Skip to content

 How Fake Money Is Created for Movies & TV Shows

 In film and television, realism matters.
-Whether it’s a dramatic casino scene, a luxury penthouse setup, or a briefcase filled with cash, believable money props help sell the scene.
-Using real currency on set creates legal, logistical, and security risks, which is why productions rely on realistic prop money instead.
+Whether it is a dramatic casino scene, a luxury penthouse setup, a briefcase filled with cash, or a close-up shot of an actor counting bills, believable money props help sell the scene.

 Table of Contents